briandrum/codes.forchagrin.com/_chapters/chapter-541-property-offenses.md

             15. _(15)_ A video service network and broadband infrastructure, including associated buildings and facilities, video service headends, towers, utility poles, and utility lines such as fiber optic lines.
-As used in this division, “video service network” has the same meaning as in Ohio R.C.
+As used in this division, "video service network" has the same meaning as in Ohio R.C.
 1332.21.

             16. _(16)_ Any above-ground portion of an oil, gas, hazardous liquid